 The most commonly used alloys for anodizing for external architectural applications are AA 1000, 5000 and sometimes 3000 series for rolled products, and 6000 series for extruded products.
 Table 3 gives guidance on alloys suitable for anodizing and includes other alloys normally regarded as having a good anodizing response for decorative and protective applications.
 These materials do not have the same appearance after anodizing even sometimes for the same alloy.
 This is because the appearance after pretreatment and anodizing is strongly influenced by the alloy microstructure.
 Microstructure depends on both the metallurgical processes used and the alloy composition.
-Furthermore, specifications for alloy composition given in national and international standards are very broad; producers of alloys suitable for anodizing have their own proprietary specifications which are much narrower.
+Furthermore, specifications for alloys suitable for anodizing have their own proprietary specifications which are much narrower.
 As even slight differences in metallurgical microstructure can lead to significant differences in appearance, it is recommended that if possible, material from different lots should not be mixed for single projects.